Katherine Brandon, Duchess of Suffolk: After Henry VIII's death

 The dowager queen Catherine Parr remarried to Thomas Seymour shortly after the death of the king.
 In August 1548, she gave birth to a daughter and died several days later, presumably of childbed fever.
-Upon her death, her widower went for London with their new baby daughter.
+Upon her death, her widower went to London with their new baby daughter.
 Months later, Seymour was arrested, tried, and executed for treason.
 Their daughter, Mary, was left an orphan aged only seven months.
 The Duchess of Suffolk was appointed guardian.
 The Duchess could not support the young infant so she wrote to Sir William Cecil, asking for funds.
 The letter reflects her resentment towards the child.
 The letter was obviously taken into account for in January 1550, an act in Parliament was passed restoring Mary to what was left of her father's property.
 No claim was ever made and the queen's daughter seems to disappear from history at this time.
 Parr's biographer Linda Porter believes that the child died and was buried near the Duchess's estate in Grimsthorpe.
 Years later, the Duchess also became the custodian of one of her Brandon step-granddaughters, Lady Mary Grey, when the latter was placed under house arrest after marrying without royal consent.

-In 1551 both the Duchess's sons, already students at Cambridge, died within an hour of each other of the sweating sickness.
-Four months afterwards, attempting to reconcile herself to this tragedy, Catherine wrote to Sir William Cecil that 'truly I take this [God's] last (and to the first sight most sharp and bitter) punishment not for the least of his benefits, in as much as I have never been so well taught by any other before to know his power, his love, and mercy, my own wickedness, and that wretched state that without him I should endure here'.
-In recovering from this misfortune and its severe test to her faith, Catherine built a new life.
+In 1551 both the Duchess's teenage sons, Henry Brandon, 2nd Duke of Suffolk and Charles Brandon, 3rd Duke of Suffolk, already students at Cambridge, died within an hour of each other of the sweating sickness.
+Four months afterwards, attempting to reconcile herself to this tragedy, Katherine wrote to Sir William Cecil that “truly I take this [God's] last (and to the first sight most sharp and bitter) punishment not for the least of his benefits, in as much as I have never been so well taught by any other before to know his power, his love, and mercy, my own wickedness, and that wretched state that without him I should endure here”.
+In recovering from this misfortune and its severe test to her faith, Katherine built a new life.
 In this period she employed Hugh Latimer as her chaplain.

 She married her second husband, Richard Bertie (25 December 1516 – 9 April 1582), a member of her household, out of love and shared religious beliefs, but she continued to be known as the Duchess of Suffolk, and her efforts to have her husband named Lord Willoughby de Eresby were unsuccessful.
 In 1555, during the reign of Queen Mary I, the Berties were among the Marian exiles who left for the Continent.
 Their persecution by Stephen Gardiner, the Bishop of Winchester and Lord Chancellor, and subsequent wanderings were recounted in Foxe's Book of Martyrs, in an account probably written by Richard Bertie himself for the 1570 edition.
 During this period Sigismund II Augustus, the King of Poland and Duke of Lithuania appointed them as administrators of Lithuania, based at Kražiai.